 Sometimes I just sit and fold laundry while they are practicing so I can help them.
 I can easily hear mistakes and help them correct while I am just sitting on the couch folding.
-You’ll often hear The Maestro yelling from the kitchen to “do it again with the metronome” or “you’re out of tune–use a low 2!”
+You’ll often hear my husband yelling from the kitchen to “do it again with the metronome” or “you’re out of tune—use a low 2!”
 But, again, just because you don’t happen to be musical doesn’t mean you can’t be involved in your children’s practicing.

 One of my favorite books is Helping Parents Practice by Edmund Sprunger.
 It’s full of great ideas for musical and non-musical parents alike.
 Just be there for your child.
 After all, their music lessons are a huge investment of your money–you should be willing to invest a little bit of your time as well.